coopersmith/cooper-site/_pages/travels.md

 ### 2019
 ## Nashville
-Lyft work trip to Nashville with the Rider Experience team.
+A work trip to Nashville.

 ---